mibengt/evolene/README.md

 * Contarinerized unit testing by running **docker-compose-unit-tests.yml**

-# Build SemVer Docker Image
+# :hammer: Build SemVer Docker Image

 ## Overide the Name
 Override the IMAGE_NAME in docker.conf for the image to build.